keptn-contrib/servicenow-service/usecase/README.md

 7. After successfully committing the update set, add the required Dynatrace environment URL and api token necessary for the workflow to execute by completing the following steps:

-    - On your ServiceNow instance, navigate to Connections and Credentials -> Credentials.
+    - On your ServiceNow instance, navigate to **Connections and Credentials -> Credentials**.
     - The same api token configured in the [Dynatrace setup] can be used for this tutorial.
     - Click on New and select Basic Auth Credentials.
 The name should be set to `dynatrace_keptn`, username is your Dynatrace environment URL and password is the dynatrace api token.
 Make sure that the Dynatrace environment URL follows the pattern `{your-domain}/e/{your-environment-id}` for a managed Dynatrace tenant or `{your-environment-id}.live.dynatrace.com` for a SaaS tenant.